General Information:

 BSAVA veterinary manual suggests:

-- Two thirds of their diet to be from dog food (this is lower in fat than cat food)
+- Two thirds of their diet to be from dog food.
+We use insect protein biscuits. (this is lower in fat than cat food)

 - One third fruit and vegetables